Is Reynisfjara Still Safe to Visit? Understanding the Recent Coastal Changes

 Did Reynisfjara Beach Collapse?

 No, Reynisfjara has not collapsed.
 In February 2026, persistent eastern tides and strong Atlantic storms accelerated coastal erosion at Reynisfjara, visibly altering parts of the shoreline near the parking area and basalt columns.
-The beach is still there, as are the cliffs and basalt columns but recent storms have accelerated natural coastal erosion, which has very clearly altered parts of the shoreline.
-As of late February 2026, the beach remains accessible, though visibly reshaped.
+The beach is still there, as are the cliffs and basalt columns.
+Storms and tides in February accelerated natural coastal erosion, which very clearly altered parts of the shoreline.
+As of early March 2026, the sand is returning to its former state, the beach remains accessible, though still visibly reshaped.

 Is Reynisfjara Closed?